JetBrains/kotlin-web-site/pages/docs/reference/packages.md

 So, in the example above, the full name of `printMessage()` is `org.example.printMessage`, and the full name of `Message` is `org.example.Message`.

-If the package is not specified, the contents of such a file belong to `default` package that has no name.
+If the package is not specified, the contents of such a file belong to the default package that has no name.

 ## Default Imports